Lollapalooza Chile: 2024

 The 12th edition of Lollapalooza Chile was held on 15–17 March, 2024.
 The headliners for the festival were Blink-182, Feid, SZA, Sam Smith, Arcade Fire, Limp Bizkit, Hozier, and The Offspring.

 2025

 The 13th edition of Lollapalooza Chile was held on 21–23 March 2025.
 The headliners for the festival were Olivia Rodrigo, Rüfüs Du Sol, Justin Timberlake, Alanis Morissette, Tool, and Shawn Mendes.
-Other big artists that performed but were not headliners included Benson Boone, Girl in Red, Tate McRae, and Teddy Swims.
+Other big artists that performed but were not headliners included Benson Boone, Girl in Red, Tate McRae, Hesse Kassel, and Teddy Swims.